Willy Adames Preview, Player Props: Brewers vs. Cubs

 Willy Adames At The Plate

-- Adames has had at least one RBI in 30.3% of his games this year (36 of 119), with more than one RBI 15 times (12.6%).
-He has also accounted for three or more of his team's runs in eight contests.
+- In 30.0% of his games this year, Adames has tallied at least one RBI.
+In 15 of those games (12.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.